 Summer Bridge Component - Following high school graduation qualifying UB participants will be encouraged to enroll in the first summer term at Harding University.
 Upward Bound pays all tuition and fees, as well as room and board charges, for the term.
 Tutors are supplied to support the "Bridge" students in their transition from high school to college.
 Bridge students have the opportunity to participate in most Summer Academy activities alongside the other UB students.

 Maintaining the funding for Upward Bound is dependent on submitting statistical reports.
 The UB Staff will maintain contact with students after their high school graduation until they have completed college or some other form of post-secondary education.
 The staff cannot remain in contact with students... if we don't know where you are.
-If you are a HUUB graduate please go to Alumni Tracking to submit your current contact info!
+If you are a HUUB graduate please fill out the Alumni Tracking form below with your current contact info!
 We appreciate your help.
 By keeping us up-to-date on your progress you are helping provide UB opportunities to other high school students.